Game Boy Advance Architecture

 While the ARM7 has a 32-bit address bus, there are only 24 address lines connected to the cartridge.

-This means, in theory, that up to 16 MB can be accessed on the cartridge without needing a mapper.
-However, the memory map shows that 32 MB of cartridge ROM are accessible.
+This means that, in theory, up to 16 MB can be accessed on the cartridge without needing a mapper.
+However, if we take a look at the memory map, it shows that 32 MB of cartridge ROM are accessible [39].
 So, what’s happening here?
-The truth is, the Gamepak uses 25-bit addresses (which explains that 32 MB block) but its bottommost bit is fixed at zero.
-Thus, the only 24 remaining bits are set.
+The truth is, the Game Pak employs 25-bit addresses (which explains that 32 MB block), but its least significant bit is fixed at zero.
+Thus, only the remaining 24 bits are set.
 That’s how Game Pak addressing works.

 Image

-Now, does this mean that data located at odd addresses (with its least significant bit at 1) will be inaccessible?
-No, because the data bus is 16-bit: For every transfer, the CPU/DMA will fetch the located byte plus the next one, enabling it to read both even and odd addresses.
+Now, does this mean that data located at odd addresses (with the least significant bit at 1) is inaccessible?
+No, because the data bus is 16-bit: For each transfer, the CPU or DMA fetches the addressed byte plus the next, enabling to read both even and odd addresses.
 As you can see, this is just another work of engineering that makes full use of hardware capabilities while reducing costs.

-Curiously enough, 26-bit ARM CPUs also resorted to the same technique.
-These housed a 24-bit Program Counter, as the bits had to be multiples of eight (a.k.a. word aligned) so the two last bits of the 26-bit address were always zero.
-However, since these CPUs fetch 32 bits (the first byte plus the next three), the whole 26-bit address space can be accessed.
+Curiously enough, earlier 26-bit ARM CPUs also resorted to the same technique.
+These housed a 24-bit Program Counter, as the bits had to be multiples of eight (a.k.a. word aligned), meaning the last two bits of the 26-bit address were always zero.
+However, since these CPUs fetch 32 bits (the addressed byte plus the next three), the entire 26-bit address space can still be accessed.

 Cartridge RAM space